Body

 Unofficial transcripts may be retrieved from the ctcLink Student Homepage through the Academic Records tile.

-Students that are full-time in their junior and senior year have the potential to accrue enough credits to complete an associates degree by the time they’re finished as a high school senior.
-If you are interested in completing a degree at Central, it does take some planning, and we recommend meeting with your academic advisor to discuss degree requirements and plan out your classes.
-You can find the name of your academic advisor in Starfish.
+Students who take classes at the college full-time in their junior and senior year can complete an associate degree by the time they finish their senior year with careful planning.
+We recommend meeting with your academic advisor early and often to discuss degree requirements and plan your classes.
+You can find your academic advisor and make an appointment on Starfish.

 Yes, homeschooled and private school students can participle in Running Start.
 However, you must enroll at a public high school as well.
 You will be required to meet with your public school high school counselor quarterly to complete your Enrollment Verification Form.

-Yes, rising-juniors and rising-seniors are eligible for up to 10 credits through Running Start in the summer quarter.
-Student will need to complete the summer Running Start Enrollment Verification Form in order to register.
+Rising juniors and seniors may be eligible for up to 10 credits through Running Start in summer quarter.
+Students must complete the summer Running Start Enrollment Verification Form and determine their credit eligibility with their high school counselor.